OpenEvalProject/evals/manuscripts/elife-56694/v1/manuscript.md

 Because we delivered microstimulation throughout motion viewing for an RT task, the difference in average RT between reward contexts may contribute to “rew × estim”-type microstimulation effects.
 We found that the average RT tended to be longer for the “Ipsi-LR” and “Contra-LR” blocks for the monkeys C and F, respectively (Figure 3—figure supplement 2A).
 However, the difference in average RT between reward contexts alone cannot explain the “rew × estim”-type microstimulation effects.
 For each effect in Figure 3D, we performed a linear regression using the difference in RT as the independent variable (Figure 3—figure supplement 2B).
 The percentage of variance explained was lower than 30% for monkey C and lower than 10% for monkey F. Even for the case with the largest explained variance, the relationship was opposite to what would be expected, that is, sessions with larger RT differences tended to show smaller “rew × estim”-type microstimulation effects on choice bias for monkey C. Thus, the dependence of the microstimulation effects on reward context more likely reflected a causal involvement of the caudate nucleus in balancing visual evidence and reward asymmetry information.

-## Microstimulation caused coordinated adjustments to reward-dependent decision biases that mimicked the monkeys’ voluntary strategy
+### Microstimulation caused coordinated adjustments to reward-dependent decision biases that mimicked the monkeys’ voluntary strategy

 We next examined more closely how these diverse microstimulation effects on choice and RT were related to the specific strategies that the monkeys were using to balance visual evidence and reward asymmetry information.
 We previously showed that, on the same task without microstimulation, the monkeys’ choice and RT behaviors can be well described by a drift-diffusion model (DDM), in which noisy visual evidence is accumulated over time until reaching a pre-defined, time-varying, bound (Figure 4A; Fan et al., 2018; Ratcliff and Rouder, 1998; Zylberberg et al., 2016).
 Within this framework, the balance between visual evidence and reward asymmetry is captured by two reward context-dependent parameters that induce asymmetries in the drift rates and the relative bound heights for the two choices, respectively.
 A change in the drift rate was implemented as additional momentary evidence (me) that is added to the motion evidence at each accumulating step.
 A change in the relative bound heights was implemented as a shift in the starting point (z) of the DDM.
 A positive difference in Δdrift or Δbound between reward contexts, that is, positive Δdrift (rew) or Δbound (rew), leads to more and faster choices to the large-reward option.
 Either Δdrift (rew) or Δbound (rew) can have similar effects on the psychometric function but are distinguishable via different effects on the chronometric function (see Figure 3—figure supplement 1 in Fan et al., 2018).
 Here, we used the DDM to compare the monkeys’ voluntary decision strategies with the effects of microstimulation on those strategies.

 ![Figure 4.](https://cdn.elifesciences.org/articles/56694/elife-56694-fig4-v1.jpg)

 **Figure 4.:** (A) Drift-diffusion model.
 Motion evidence (E) is modeled as samples from a Gaussian distribution (mean = signed coherence, variance = 1).
 The decision variable is computed as the time integral of E and compared at each time point to two (possibly time-varying) decision bounds.
 Crossing of either bound results in the corresponding choice.
 RT is modeled as the sum of the time to bound crossing and a non-decision time.
 Bias can be induced with offsets in evidence (me, biasing the drift rate) or relative bound heights (z, biasing bounds).
 (B) For the simulations in (C-F), reward context-dependent modulation of drift and bound on trials without microstimulation (i.e. Δdrift (rew) and Δbound (rew)) were negatively correlated across sessions.
 Each colored circle represents a session.
 (C and D) Microstimulation induces independent changes in baseline drift0 and bound0 values (C) or independent changes in Δdrift (rew) and Δbound (rew) (D).
 Note the absence of negative correlation in the rew × estim effects.
 (E) Microstimulation additively affected reward context-dependent adjustments in drift and bound in a coordinated manner.
 The dashed line represents a significant correlation.
 (F) Microstimulation additively and multiplicatively affected reward context-dependent adjustments in drift and bound in a coordinated manner.
 Note that the rew × estim effects were negatively correlated between drift and bound (dashed line).
-The rew × estim effects were negatively correlated with the reward effects without microstimulation in F (compare the orders of color progression to that in ), but not (BC-E).
+The rew × estim effects were negatively correlated with the reward effects without microstimulation in F (compare the orders of color progression to that in B), but not (C-E).
 See Materials and methods for simulation parameters.

 As we reported previously, the reward function (average reward rate) on our task depended on perceptual sensitivity, reward context, and the relative sizes of large and small rewards in a given session.
 The monkeys tended to use positive Δdrift (rew) values that changed in magnitude according to session-by-session variations in the reward function (see Figure 6 in Fan et al., 2018), implying fast adaptation within a session.
 In addition to these positive, but variable, Δdrift (rew) values, the monkeys tended to use negative Δbound (rew) values that also changed systematically with changes in the reward function, such that the values of Δdrift (rew) and Δbound (rew) were negatively correlated with each other across sessions (Figure 5B).
 These coordinated adjustments produced overall biases toward the large-reward choice consistently across sessions (see also Figure 1C).
 We also showed previously that this negative correlation followed the predicted relationship based on a heuristic decision strategy that used features of the session-specific reward function to achieve near-maximal, “good-enough” reward rate (Fan et al., 2018).